-Missionary work is a corner stone of the Mormon Church.
+Missionary work is a cornerstone of the Mormon Church.
 Mormons have been taught through the scriptures that it is their role to “teach all nations” the truthfulness of Jesus Christ’s message.
 According to Mormon Newsroom,

 During missionary service, Mormon missionaries suspend their usual activity in educational, vocational, and family pursuits in order to serve.
 Missionaries pay for their own monthly expenses while in the mission field, though the Church pays for transportation costs to and from the field of service.
-In addition to teaching the gospel of, missionaries provide valuable community service.
-Some missions are service, rather than proselyting missions.
-Young male missionaries usually serve for two years, young females for eighteen months, and senior missionaries for one to two years.
-Mission presidents serve for three years and are supported financially by the Church during their term of service.
+In 2015 the monthly cost for young people serving a mission was $400.
+Senior missionaries, however, pay monthly expenses demanded by the areas where they serve.
+In 2015 the cheapest missions were in South America, India, Philippines, while the most expensive missions were in Europe.